Learning Vertex Representations for Bipartite Networks: BiNE as Factorizing Multiple Matrices

-Unfortunately, the conditional expectation is a random variable related to the center vertex $u_i$, rather than a constant.
-As a result, the log-likelihood $\log O_2$ in Equation~(\ref{eq:L_2}) cannot be maximized directed.
-Therefore, we employ the EM-algorithm to maximize the log-likelihood $\log O_2$.
+Since $N_{S}^{ns}(u_i)$ is generated in a probabilistic manner, the conditional expectation is a random variable related to the center vertex $u_i$.
+As a result, the log-likelihood $\log O_2$ in Equation~(\ref{eq:L_2}) cannot be maximized directly.
+Therefore, we learn the maximum likelihood estimate (MLE) of parameters via applying the EM-algorithm.

-\textbf{E-Step:} The expectation of $\ell_{uu}(i,j)$ is: As mentioned in Section~\ref{subsubsec: negative sampling}, the LSH-based negative sample $u_{j'}$ is sampled from the bucket that is different from the bucket contained the center vertex $u_i$.
-Let $\mathcal{J}_{ij}$ be the Jaccard similarity between vertices $u_i$ and $u_j$, then the probability, that $u_i$ and $u_j$ are mapped into the different buckets, can be computed as $q(u_i,u_j)=(1-(\mathcal{J}_{ij})^k)^b$, where $b$ and $k$ denote the number of \# bands and the number of \# rows in each band, which are two hyper-parameters in the LSH.
-It is noteworthy that the vertices are mapped into the same bucket of LSH with larger probability if they have a higher proximity.
-That is, given the center vertex $u_i$, a context vertex is mapped to the different buckets with a small probability.
+\textbf{E-Step:} The expectation of $\ell_{uu}(i,j)$ is: As mentioned in Section~\ref{subsubsec: negative sampling}, the LSH-based negative sample $u_{j'}$ is sampled from the buckets that are different from the bucket contained center vertex $u_i$.
+Let $\mathcal{J}_{ij}$ be the Jaccard similarity between vertices $u_i$ and $u_j$, then the probability, that $u_i$ and $u_j$ are mapped into the different buckets, can be computed as $q(u_i,u_j)=(1-(\mathcal{J}_{ij})^r)^b$, where $b$ and $r$ denote the number of bands and the number of rows in each band, which are two hyper-parameters in LSH.
+It is noteworthy that the vertices are mapped into the same bucket of LSH with larger probability if they have a higher proximity, i.e., given center vertex $u_i$, a context vertex is mapped to the different buckets with a small probability.
 Since both $q(u_i,u_j)$ and the number of context vertices are small, $E[\ell_{uu}(i,j)]$ can be approximated as:

-Naturally, the expectation of the log-likelihood function $\log O_2$ can be approximated as:
+Naturally, the expectation of log-likelihood function $\log O_2$ can be approximated as: